 Lithuania, the EU, and the Schengen Area

-Who Needs ETIAS to Travel to Lithuania?
+Who needs ETIAS to travel to Lithuania?

-More than 60 countries are required to have a Lithuanian ETIAS before they can enter the country.
+Citizens of more than 60 countries are required to have a Lithuanian ETIAS before they can enter the country.
 Some of the countries include Albania, Argentina, Australia, the Bahamas, Bosnia and Herzegovina, Canada, Chile, Guatemala, Hong Kong, Israel, Japan, Macau, Malaysia, Mexico, Moldova, New Zealand, Panama, Paraguay, Singapore, South Korea, Taiwan Ukraine, the United States, the United Kingdom, and Venezuela.

-Passport and Document Requirements for Lithuania ETIAS
+Passport and document requirements for Lithuania ETIAS

-How Can I Apply for Lithuanian ETIAS?
+How can I apply for Lithuanian ETIAS?

-Travelers who wish to apply for ETIAS visa waiver will find the process quick and simple.
+Travellers who wish to apply for ETIAS visa waiver will find the process quick and simple.

-Travel Information about Lithuania
+Travel information about Lithuania